No simple Yes or No answer can be given to the question posed in the headline.

 you will become aware of the importance of the risk management process.

-it’s a newly added reading as of June 2019 exam which tells you about fintech and its applications to investment management (you’ll learn about artificial intelligence, machine learning, and distributed ledger technology).
+it’s a reading added as of June 2019 exam and it tells you about fintech and its applications to investment management (you’ll learn about artificial intelligence, machine learning, and distributed ledger technology).

 We explain some of the major PM stuff in our free presentation The Power of Portfolio Diversification in 8 Diagrams: